spiffe/spiffe/standards/SPIFFE_Workload_API.md

 message X509BundlesRequest {
 }

-// The X509BundlesResponse message carries a global CRL and a
+// The X509BundlesResponse message carries a set of global CRLs and a
 // map of trust bundles the workload should trust. message X509BundlesResponse {
     // Optional.
-ASN.1 DER encoded certificate revocation list. repeated bytes crl = 1;
+ASN.1 DER encoded certificate revocation lists. repeated bytes crl = 1;

     // Required.
 CA certificate bundles belonging to trust domains that the